Ramprasad-Group/polygnn/README.md

   copyright = {arXiv.org perpetual, non-exclusive license}
 }
 ```

+## Companion paper
+The results shown in the companion paper were generated using v0.2.0 of this package.

 ## License
 This repository is protected under a General Public Use License Agreement, the details of which can be found in `GT Open Source General Use License.pdf`.